salvathshaik/terraform-circleci-project/README.md

-# learn-terraform-circleci

-This is a companion repository for the Hashicorp [Learn content on CircleCI](https://developer.hashicorp.com/terraform/tutorials/automation/circle-ci) tutorial.
+# This project is for deploying an S3-backed website using Terraform and CircleCI and stored the project state in Terraform Cloud.